ansible/community-docs/maintaining.rst

 Weekly community IRC meetings
 -----------------------------

 The important project-scale decisions are made by the community and the streeting committee at weekly IRC meetings in the ``#ansible-community`` IRC channel.
+See the `meeting schedule <>https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_.

 If you want to see what is on the agenda, refer to issues in the `community-topics repository <https://github.com/ansible-community/community-topics>`_.
 If you want to submit a topic, create an issue there.

 Committing
 ==========